Skip to content

 Rental Car

 A rental car gives you the most flexibility, especially if you want to explore beyond the main attractions.
-Standard vehicles handle the paved roads fine, but a 4×4 is recommended for reaching places like Hoyo de Pelempito or navigating the gravel road to La Cueva after heavy rain.
-The last reliable gas station is in Barahona, so fill up before heading south.
+Standard vehicles handle the paved roads fine, but a 4×4 is recommended for reaching places like Hoyo de Pelempito or navigating the road to La Cueva after heavy rain.
 There are no rental agencies in Pedernales itself, so you’ll need to pick up a car in Santo Domingo or Barahona.

 Search for great deals on rental cars here.